Jump to navigation

 Sign Up to ReceiveQS e-Guides!Sign up for free

-The world famous Roskilde music festival, Noma (crowned the best restaurant in the world for the past three years running) and smash hit television series The Killing are among its better known cultural establishments.
+In recent years, Denmarks best-known cultural establishments include the world-famous Roskilde music festival, Noma (crowned the best restaurant in the world for the past three years running) and smash-hit television series The Killing.

 Search universities in Denmark >

 Find out what it's like to be a student in some of Denmark's major cities...

 Denmark’s capital city is one of the most celebrated cities in Europe – if not the world.
 The heady combination of romantic spires and edgy new architecture, the vibrant and colourful cultural scene, the innumerable cafés and bars, and the consistently high quality of life enjoyed by its residents probably all have something to do with this.

 But, like all great cities it’s all really down to a certain je ne sais quoi - you’ll just have to visit to find out!
 It’s not the cheapest place in the world to study, but neither is London or Paris.

 As well as the University of Copenhagen, the country’s oldest and most prestigious university (ranked 51 in the QS World University Rankings), Copenhagen is also home to the Technical University of Denmark, ranked 132, the Copenhagen Business School and the IT University of Copenhagen.